 You can’t get out of some planning, despite what Creaction says about the unpredictability of the world.

-Initial planning is about establishing what you want to do, to determine whether you want to make apples or pears and defining at least some of the logical steps to getting apples on the apple tree as opposed to pears on a pear tree.
+Initial planning is about establishing what you want to do.
+Determine whether you want to make apples or pears and define at least some of the logical steps to getting apples on the apple tree as opposed to pears on a pear tree!

 The criticism of the old project management methods is the dogma of sticking to the plan (in the face of failure). i.e. if you decided absolutely on selling apples and the apple crop turns out to be rubbish, you might not divert your efforts into making cider, just remark that the plan failed because you sold very few apples.